Code-Institute-Submissions/flux-time/README.md

 - Responsive on all device sizes
 - Anchor links to different page sections
-- sign up and contact forms
+- Sign up and contact forms
-- social media links
+- Social media links

 ## Technologies Used